This is a Harry Potter, BBC's Merlin crossover.

 "What?
 He is dead."

-"So it appears, but I wouldn't be so sure.
+"So it would seem, yes.
+But I wouldn't be so sure.
 I suspect that his spirit is still here."

-The Queen of Camelot was a beautiful woman, anyone would attest to it.
-She had a soft face, but it still had character.
-Her hair shone like gold in the light of a low fire kept in the room to keep the autumn chill from spreading.
-There was strength in her clear, blue eyes, and since she'd gotten pregnant she had only grown even more beautiful.
-She was radiant with joy and her smiles were contagious.
+The Queen of Camelot was a beautiful woman; anyone would attest to it.
+She had a soft face, but it still had character with arched eyebrows and a straight nose.
+Her hair shone like gold in the light of a low fire that warded her chamber from the autumn chill.
+There was strength in her clear, blue eyes, eyes that held wisdom and kindness.
+Since she'd gotten pregnant she had only grown more beautiful.
+She was radiant with joy and her constant smiles were contagious.

-Ygraine was seated by the window in the royal chambers gazing out at the falling rain which obscured the view of the city down below.
+When Nimueh came to see Ygraine, the Queen was seated by the window in the royal chambers, gazing out at the falling rain which obscured the view of the city down below.
 Her hand was held protectively over her swollen belly.
-She could feel a kick and she smiled; content in knowing that she would give her beloved husband the heir he craved, that they would soon have a son to love and cherish.
+She could feel a kick and she smiled, content in knowing that she would give her beloved husband the heir he craved, and that they would soon have a son to love and cherish.

-The Queen of Camelot looked away from the window and smiled at her friend.
+The Queen of Camelot looked away from the window and smiled at her friend, rising to greet her.
 "Nimueh!
 I'm glad to see you.
 What brings you here?"

 "He will die.
 Cease to exist."

-The blond woman gasped.
+Ygraine gasped.
 "I can't do it!
 He is alive and he is mine!"
-Ygraine shook her head vehemently.
+She shook her head vehemently.
 "I will pay for him when the time comes, but I will do nothing to harm him.
 Never."

 "I beg you to reconsider, Ygraine."
 Nimueh got down on her knees before the Queen, gripping her hands.
-"There are more lives in question then yours or mine or even that of your child."
+"There are more at stake than yours or mine or even that of your child."

-"No," Ygrain persisted.
+"No," Ygraine persisted.
 "I will not kill this child for another!
 I'd rather lose my own life."

 "I see."
-Nimueh sighed softly, allowing her hands to slide from the Queens own to her belly.
-She sensed the life held inside, the heart and while she didn't agree, she could understand.
-"Your mind is set."
+Nimueh sighed softly, allowing her hands to slide from the Queen's, to her belly.
+She sensed the life held inside, the young heart beating strongly.
+While she did not agree with the decision to keep this child when another could save them so much grief, she could understand.
+"Your mind is set?"

 "I'd get another child?"
 Ygraine could hardly believe it.
 She had been told that she and Uther would never have any child to call their own.
-Then by some miracle their friend who was a Priestess of the Old Religion had presented them with a way, and now she was told that she could have another child.
+Then by some miracle their friend had presented them with a way, and now she was told that she could have another child.
+She could have two.

-The fair-haired Queen smiled a bright smile that put the sun to shame.
+Ygraine smiled brightly enough to put the sun to shame.
 "I accept."